 Acknowledgements

 In December 2005 the Department of Trade & Industry (DTI), in co-operation with the Department for Transport (DfT) and the Maritime & Coastguard Agency (MCA), produced a document entitled “Methodology for Assessing the Marine Navigational Safety Risks of Offshore Wind Farms”.

-As with the 2005 edition, this 2013 version has been prepared to include data gained through operational knowledge since 2005, together with recent Marine Guidance Notes (MGN) produced by the MCA and to enable the risk assessment of all OREI types, including the associated emergency response issues.Complied in co-operation with the DfT, MCA and those individuals and organisations which contributed useful feedback during the consultation period.
+In September 2013 the Department of Energy and Climate Change (DECC) in co-operation with the MCA, updated this edition to include data gained through operational knowledge since 2005, with Marine Guidance Notes (MGN) produced by the MCA and to enable the risk assessment of all OREI types, including the associated emergency response issues.
+The title was amended to Methodology for Assessing the Marine Navigational Safety & Emergency Response Risks of Offshore Renewable Energy Installations”.

-This methodology is not intended to be published in hard copy, but available online, along with a suite of technical support documents.
+This version was produced by MCA in co-operation with those individuals and organisations who contributed useful feedback during the consultation period through the Nautical and Offshore Renewable Energy Liaison (NOREL) group.
+It is not intended to be published in hard copy, but available online, along with a suite of technical support documents.
 A revised MGN will direct users to the on-line guidance documentation.

-Note: New uidance and MGNs together with mandatory legislation may be promulgated at any time and developers should consult the DECC and MCA website at regular intervals for such revisions or innovations.
+Note: New guidance and MGNs together with mandatory legislation may be promulgated at any time and developers should consult the MCA website at regular intervals for such revisions or innovations.